G-9Y6K477HQZ

 • USCGA #2 (P) - "This is an opportunity to provide any additional information, such as a résumé."
 [500 word limit]

-With all of the essays or personal statements, there are some central themes:
+With all of the essays/personal statements and the associated applications, there are some central themes:

 • Each application asks you to list your activities, sports, and awards.
 Keep this point in mind as you write your personal statements.
 There is no need to repeat those simple facts.
 In other words, you listed earning the Civil Air Patrol's Mitchell Award, so move to details that talk about how you earned it and your current responsibilities.